walshbr/introduction-to-text-analysis/cyborg-readers/voyant-part-one.md

 ![voyant word clouse dense](/assets/cyborg-readers/voyant-word-cloud-dense.jpg)

 Just like the stopword list can be used to adjust the filters that help to give you meaningful results, this slider adjusts the visualization that you get.
 It should become clear as you play with both options that different filters and different visualizations can give you radically different readings.
-The results are far from objective: your own reading, the tool itself and how you use it all shape the data as it comes to be known.
+The results are far from objective: your own reading, the tool itself, and how you use it all shape the data as it comes to be known.

 This is a good reminder that you should not think of digital tools as gateways to fixed and clear truths, either about historical periods or individual texts.
 Voyant may seem somehow objective in that it produces mathematical calculations and data visualizations, but now you've seen that you can easily alter the results.
 These techniques of "distant reading" are same as the models of "close reading" we talked about earlier in that both only lead to asking more questions and positing more interpretations.